Dep-O: Alfaholics Production GTA Replica Article

 Simon and Gerard originally came to do an article on us for Retro Cars magazine when we were still based in Devon and I had just completed the build of my GTA Replica.
 Now they have set up a superb on-line magazine called Dep-O and came to revisit Alfaholics to see what we have been up to in the last 5 years!
-The full article can be viewed on their superb website by CLICKING HERE.
 Below is Simon’s additional text from the July editorial of their magazine.

 “COMING AWAY from our Alfaholics visit, we stopped at a nearby pub – one which fortunately stocked proper glider and not the bottled variety coiffed by cider Philestines.